sphericale/python-ravencoinlib/doc/index.rst

-.. bitcoin documentation master file, created by sphinx-quickstart on Thu May 28 20:40:55 2015.
+.. ravencoin documentation master file, created by sphinx-quickstart on Thu May 28 20:40:55 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-python-bitcoinlib Documentation
+python-ravencoinlib Documentation
 ===============================

 API Reference